paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 ## 1. Introduction

-This Contributor Guide defines the expectations and rules for contributing to BriteTest.
+This Contributor Guide defines the expectations and rules for contributing to briteTest.
 It covers versioning, testing, documentation, code style, pull request, and release requirements.

 The config/contibutors.md file defines the contributors and which contributors